 7.Disclosure to third parties

-In addition to the publication foreseen in Paragraph 4 above, the IOC reserves the right to disclose Consultants Personal Information to any of its members, employee, agent or to any subcontractor, including as the case may be outside Switzerland or the European Union, who assist the IOC in the processing of Consultants Personal Information by providing services such as hosting, general IT infrastructure services, email and other communications services, or maintenance services, or if the IOC deems such disclosure necessary for achieving the Permitted Purposes.
-The IOC may also disclose to each of the cities wishing to organise the relevant edition of the Olympic Games the Consultants Personal Information.
-In all such cases, the IOC will ensure that the data recipient undertakes to take to keep the transmitted information confidential and secure.
-The IOC also reserves the right to release Consultants Personal Information to law enforcement authorities if the IOC is required under law to do so, or based on its good-faith belief that such release is necessary to comply with applicable legislation or protect its legitimate interests.
+In addition to the publication foreseen in Paragraph 4 above, the IOC reserves the right to disclose Consultants’ Personal Information to any of its members, employees, agents or to any subcontractor, including as the case may be outside Switzerland or the European Union, who assist the IOC in the processing of Consultants Personal Information by providing services such as hosting, general IT infrastructure services, email and other communications services, or maintenance services, or if the IOC deems such disclosure necessary for achieving the Permitted Purposes.
+The IOC may also disclose the Consultants’ Personal Information to each of the Interested Parties involved in Continuous and/or Targeted Dialogue.
+In all such cases, the IOC will ensure that the data recipient undertakes to keep the transmitted information confidential and secure.
+The IOC also reserves the right to release Consultants’ Personal Information to law enforcement authorities if the IOC is required under law to do so or based on its good-faith belief that such release is necessary to comply with applicable legislation or protect its legitimate interests.

 8.Legal basis for processing

-Processing of Consultants Personal Information is based on the consultants' consent, as well as on the IOC's legitimate interests to ensure the fairness and transparency of the Olympic Games Candidature Process and the respect of the Olympic Charter, the IOC Code of Ethics and its implementing provisions, especially the Rules governing the Candidature process of the relevant edition of the Olympic Games.
+Processing of Consultants’ Personal Information is based on the consultants' consent, as well as on the IOC's legitimate interests to ensure the fairness and transparency of the Dialogue with Interested Parties and the respect of the Olympic Charter, the IOC Code of Ethics and its implementing provisions, especially the Rules of Conduct for Continuous and/or Targeted Dialogue.

 9.Exercising your right

-At all times, registered consultants may request access to their own information, as well as the correction of any erroneous or incomplete data, or object to the processing of their personal information by contacting the IOC's data protection officer at the address indicated on the registration portal or at firstname.lastname@example.org.
-In case consultants withdraw their consent to the processing of their Consultants Personal Information, they will be removed from the Consultants Register and as a consequence will be required to terminate their mission for an Interested/ Candidate City.
+At all times, registered consultants may request access to their own information, as well as the correction of any erroneous or incomplete data, or object to the processing of their personal information by contacting the IOC's data protection officer at the address indicated on the registration portal or at email@example.com.
+In case consultants withdraw their consent to the processing of their Personal Information, they will be removed from the IOC’s Register of Consultants and as a consequence will be required to terminate their mission for any Interested Party.
 Consultants are required to verify that their information is accurate and up-to-date and, in case a consultant notices any inaccurate or obsolete data, to notify the IOC in a timely manner.

-International Olympic Committee, Château de Vidy, 1007 Lausanne, Switzerland 31 May 2018
+International Olympic Committee, Château de Vidy, 1007 Lausanne, Switzerland, May 2020